DendrouLab/panpipes-tutorials/docs/clustering/clustering_tutorial.md

   Finally, each of the clustering directories contains plots and txt files for the marker analysis.
 We run the marker analysis using the clustering results and ANY of the modalities.
 That means you can discover protein markers for clusters that were calculated on RNA, or on ATAC, and viceversa.

-let's take a look at the rna folder, we can focus on one resolution folder (algleiden_res0.2 in this example):
+Let's take a look at the rna folder, we can focus on one resolution folder (algleiden_res0.2 in this example):

 ```
 rna